plum-css/plum/_docs/modules-layout.md

 ## How do they work?

-Layout classes should only contain properties that affect the positioning and structure of a module.
+Layouts are created using **only** [class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) and should only contain properties that affect the positioning and structure of a module.

 ## How do I use them?